Bitcoin Price Prediction: Growth Predictions For The Future

 How To Buy Bitcoin

-Once you’ve done your research and are ready to invest in Bitcoin, you might be wondering where to buy it.
+Once you’ve researched and are ready to invest in Bitcoin, you might wonder where to buy it.
 In general, Bitcoin and other cryptocurrencies are best purchased from dedicated crypto exchanges.
 Other financial services like Robinhood or PayPal are convenient but should be avoided.

 This is because the point of Bitcoin was to have you be the master of your finances.
 Part of this ownership is exclusive rights to the Bitcoin wallet in question.
 If another company has that wallet, they can deny you access to the wallet if something happens to your account.
 With an exchange, you can transfer the crypto off the platform and into hardware or cloud-based wallet of your choice.